Chris Brown rocks Mombasa City

 It was a non-stop performance by the pop-star popularly known as Breezy, who took exactly one hour and 10 minutes to entertain his delighted fans.

-His appearance took the about 2, 000 revelers-a big number who had come down from Mombasa- into exciting moment during one of the biggest entertainment event in Kenya in 2016.
+His appearance took the about 2, 000 revellers, most of whom had travelled from many parts of the country to the coastal city of Mombasa for what has been billed the most exciting, biggest entertainment event in Kenya in 2016.

 Backed by his two dancers, Brown thrilled the fans in a full energy performance with the crowd responding in kind — picking up songs from where the artiste would ask them to and chanting back “yeah, yeah! when he asked them if they were having a good time.